anirudhkannan9/thinks/README.md

  * Is all great art prescriptive, rather than descriptive?

- * Most creators have a business that looks like the business the platform wants you to have: most Instagramers have a brand licensing or partnership business, while most YouTubers have an AdSense business.
+ * Most creators have a business that looks like the business the platform wants you to have: most Instagrammers have a brand licensing or partnership business, while most YouTubers have an AdSense business.